 Unrestricted local aid, state-sent dollars that localities can use for whatever they like, is down $416 million, or 32 percent, since 2008, reports Geoff Beckwith, executive director of the Massachusetts Municipal Association.

-Time was, Massachusetts seemed to undergo alternating periods of fiscal famine and feast.
-The economy would slump, revenues would tail off, and state government would struggle through a couple of lean years.
-But when recovery came, it was generally a strong one.
-No longer.
-Those expecting a return to the sort of revenue riches Massachusetts saw in the mid-1980s and then again in the mid-to-late 1990s — inflows so strong they allowed for both tax cuts and big program expansions — are apt to be disappointed.
+Nor are the budgetary challenges likely to end anytime soon.
+Or to put it another way, those expecting a return to the sort of revenue riches Massachusetts saw in the mid-1980s and then again in the mid-to-late 1990s — inflows so strong they allowed for both tax cuts and program expansions — are apt to be disappointed.